kine/navertical/README.md

 ## Requirements

-All needed powershell scripts are installed by the extension.
+All needed powershell scripts are installed by the extension ([navcontainerhelper](https://github.com/Microsoft/navcontainerhelper) and [NVRAppDevOps](https://github.com/kine/NVRAppDevOps)).

+## Related projects

+As a template for new AL App is used [MSDyn365BC_AppTemplate](https://github.com/kine/MSDyn365BC_AppTemplate) which uses [MSDyn365BC_Yaml](https://github.com/kine/MSDyn365BC_Yaml) for Azure Pipeline creation.

 ## Extension Settings